mihaiolteanu/vuiet/README.md

     A number higher than your actual lastfm loved tracks, will take all of them into consideration.
 A lower values is useful for taking into consideration only the most recently loved tracks.

+**vuiet-recent-tracks-limit** *25*

+    Number of recents tracks.
+    A number higher than your actual lastmf recent tracks, will take all of them into consideration.
+A lower value is useful for taking into consideration only the most recently played tracks.